daskol/telepyth/README.md

 ## Overview

-**TelePyth** (named */teləˈpaɪθ/*) &mdash; Telegram Bot that is integrated with IPython.
+**TelePyth** (named */teləˈpaɪθ/*) &mdash; is a Telegram bot integrated with IPython.
-It provides ability to send any text notification to user from Jupyter notebook or IPython CLI.
+It provides an ability to send any text notification to user from Jupyter notebook or IPython CLI.

 ### Bot Commands